Table of Contents

 4. Solr

 Solr is a mature enterprise-grade search engine built on Apache Lucene.
-It’s reliable, but complex—especially when you need modern ecommerce features like intent handling, variant-aware ranking, and merchandising controls that non-technical teams can use.
+It’s reliable, but complex—especially when you need modern ecommerce behaviors like intent handling, variant-aware ranking, and merchandising controls that non-technical teams can use.

 • Advanced faceting and schema control